 (37) Polychlorinated biphenyls (PCBs) are a group of extremely stable chemical compounds with excellent dielectric and heat transfer properties, widely used in the past in both the industrial and commercial sectors (e.g., in capacitors and transformers).
-Because of their toxicity to humans and to the environment, PCBs are among the most dangerous pollutants
+Because of

 (38) Polychlorinated terphenyls (PCTs) have physical and chemical properties similar to PCBs, and may contain up to 10% PCBs within the product matrix.
 They have been used as plasticisers, fire retardants, and in various types of coating